Lead Management

 Without active management, pools become digital landfills - overgrown, stagnant, and full of leads that aged out weeks ago.
 Reps stop checking them because the good stuff gets buried under junk.
 New leads go unclaimed because nobody wants to dig through the mess.

 Pool management isn't glamorous operations work.
-It's the daily maintenance that keeps your distribution system running.
+It's the daily maintenance that keeps your lead distribution strategy running.
 Let's look at how to structure, populate, monitor, and optimize pools so they stay productive instead of becoming graveyards.

 Pool Structure Design